 Revenues for investment and insurance contracts represent charges assessed against the policyholders' account balances for guarantee fees (including fee accruals), management fees and upfront fees, and are included within premiums earned (net of reinsurance and uninvested premiums).
 Premiums received in respect of investment contracts and insurance contracts are not recognised in the Income Statement as premiums but are accounted for as deposits in the Statement of Financial Position.
-Financial liabilities in respect of such contracts are presented in the Statement of Financial Position as financial liabilities-investment contracts and financial liabilities for life assurance policies where the investment risk is borne by the policyholders, respectively.
+Financial liabilities in respect of such contracts are presented in the Statement of Financial Position as financial liabilities investment contracts and financial liabilities for life assurance policies where the investment risk is borne by the policyholders, respectively.

 Reinsurance premiums in respect of the Asian variable annuities portfolio (referred to throughout as Asian VA) are accounted for in accordance with the terms of the reinsurance contracts and the original contracts for which the reinsurance was concluded.
 Premiums ceded for reinsurance are deducted from premiums earned.
-Refer to Note 3 for breakdown of gross premiums written.
+Refer to note 3 for breakdown of gross premiums written.

 Deferred income - The income that is deferred is in respect of upfront fees applied in relation to services to be provided in future periods.
+Income is also deferred in respect of the excess of gross premium over net premium (the portion of the gross premium required to provide for all benefits and expenses) for limited-payment contracts.
 The deferred income reserve is amortised over the anticipated life of the contracts.